prometheus/docs/content/docs/operating/security.md

 the documentation) will not be exposed in logs or via the HTTP API.
 Secrets should not be placed in other configuration fields, as it is common for components to expose their configuration over their HTTP endpoint.
-It is the responsibility of the user to protect files on disks from unwanted reads and writes.
+It is the responsibility of the user to protect files on disk from unwanted reads and writes.

 Secrets from other sources used by dependencies (e.g. the `AWS_SECRET_KEY`